zgock999/Zonos-Ja/CONDITIONING_README.md

   - **max_val:** `40`
   - **uncond_type:** `learned`
 - **Description:**
   Specifies the number of phonemes to be read per second.
-When entering a long text, it is advisable to adjust the speaking rate such that the amount of phonemes is readable within the generation length.
+When entering a long text, it is advisable to adjust the speaking rate such that the number of phonemes is readable within the generation length.
 For example, if your generation length is 10 seconds, and your input is 300 phonemes, you would want either 30 phonemes per second (which is very very fast) or to generate a longer sample.
 The model's maximum is 30 seconds.
-Please note that unrealistic speaking rates can be OOD for the model and create undesirable effects, so at the 30 second limit it can be better to cut the text short and do multiple generations than to feed it the entire thing and have an unrealistically low speaking rate.
+Please note that unrealistic speaking rates can be OOD for the model and create undesirable effects, so at the 30-second limit, it can be better to cut the text short and do multiple generations than to feed the model the entire prompt and have an unrealistically low speaking rate.
 ---
 ### language_id
 - **Type:** `IntegerConditioner`